 Charlie’s time now was divided between his bowls club, gardening and his newly-acquired

 family.
-He had been a bowler for many years and had been secretary of the Alexander
+He had been a bowler for many years and had been secretary of the Ophir Bowling

-Park Bowling Club which was conveniently based across the road from his home.
-When
+Club which was conveniently based across the road from his home.
+When Eadie was alive,

-Eadie was alive, this was a source of contention as she demanded that he spend more
+this was a source of contention as she demanded that he spend more time with her

-time with her rather than his bowls.
-I remember him writing in his club ledgers in
+rather than his bowls.
+I remember him writing in his club ledgers in the front bedroom.